 Since we're simply going to compare and to see which is larger, we can ignore the denominator.
 This means that we can solve for the following:

 In other words, rather than directly calculating the probability that a tweet came from a particular source given the tweet's text ( or ), we calculate the probability that we'd see the text of the tweet given a particular source ( or ().
 We then multiply this by the so-called "base rate" of the tweet coming from a particular source (, ).

 At first glance, it may seem that we've made our problem harder.
 After all, originally we just had to calculate two values: and .
 Now we have to calculate four: , , , and .
-But the reason that Naive Bayes reformulates the problem in this way is that these four values are often much easier to calculate that the original two we started with.
+But the reason to reformulate the problem in this way is that these four values are often much easier to calculate that the original two we started with.